NguyenVanThanhHust/CudaPractice/Official_Samples/0_Introduction/simpleAssert/Readme.md

-# simplePrintf
+# simpleAssert
-This basic CUDA Runtime API sample demonstrates how to use the printf function in the device code.
+This CUDA Runtime API sample is a very basic sample that implements how to use the assert function in the device code.